N₂O Abatement at Nitric Acid Plants: Potentially One of India’s Highest-Return Early CCTS Opportunities

 The technology: tertiary catalytic reduction and its alternatives

 Three technical approaches to N₂O abatement at nitric acid plants have been deployed commercially.
-Tertiary catalytic reduction — installation of a dedicated N₂O decomposition catalyst in the tail gas stream after the absorption column — is the most widely adopted approach globally because it is retrofittable to existing plants without modification to the ammonia oxidation reactor, operates independently of the primary Ostwald process catalyst, and is effective across the full range of N₂O concentrations found in industrial tail gas streams.
+Tertiary catalytic reduction — installation of a dedicated N₂O decomposition catalyst in the tail gas stream after the absorption column — is the most widely adopted approach globally.
+No modification to the core ammonia oxidation chemistry is required, though tail-gas handling modifications, pressure-drop adjustments, and thermal integration may be necessary.
+It operates independently of the primary Ostwald process catalyst.

 Extended absorption approaches — which prolong the absorption process to decompose N₂O into nitrogen and oxygen within the absorption column — are less capital-intensive than catalyst-based approaches but also less effective, typically achieving 30 to 60 percent N₂O reduction rather than the 80 to 95 percent achievable with tertiary catalytic reduction.